 - Born November 24, 1930 in Lafayette, IN USA

 Bob Friend was a premier pitcher during a long major league career, spending almost all of his time with the Pittsburgh Pirates.
-His career record of 197-230 reflects the fact that much of his career was spent with the losing Pirates of the 1950s and also because he was a hard-luck pitcher who received little run support.
+His career record of 197-230 reflects the fact that much of his career was spent with the losing Buccos of the 1950s and also because he was a hard-luck pitcher who received little run support.
 He won 10 or more games nine times during his 16-year ML career.

 Signed by the Pirates in 1949, he was a regular by 1951 at age 20.
 The Pirates were a perennial loser at the time and didn't get over .500 until 1958.
 Although the 1955 team finished last in the National League with a 60-94 record, Friend led the circuit with a 2.83 ERA.
 His 14-9 record in 1955 represented 23 percent of the team's 60 wins.
 He led the NL in games started in 1956, 1957 and 1958 as well as innings pitched in 1956 (314.1) and 1957 (277).
 Friend was 17-17 in 1956 but lost games by scores of 3-2, 3-2, 3-0, 3-2 and 3-1.
 The Pirates became pennant contenders in 1958, finishing in second place with an 84-70 record as Friend tied Warren Spahn for the major league lead in wins with 22 and finished third in the Cy Young Award voting.